Is thyroid affecting my child?

-These thyroid hormones have a major impact on the following functions:
+These hormones have a major impact on the following functions:

 - Growth, puberty and fertility

-The secretion of these hormones is controlled by the thyroid stimulating hormone (TSH) produced by the pituitary gland.
-(The pituitary gland located at the base of the brain produces hormones which control other glands).
-For your child’s body to function properly, the thyroid gland needs to secrete the right amount of hormones into the blood stream.
+The secretion of these hormones is controlled by the thyroid stimulating hormone (TSH), which is produced by the pituitary gland.
+The pituitary gland is located at the base of the brain and produces hormones which control the other glands.

-In general, the endocrine disorders in children are caused by too many or too few hormones.
-Similarly, the diseases of thyroid can be due to:
+In general, the endocrine disorders in children are caused by either too high or too low level of hormones.
+Similarly, the diseases of the thyroid can be due to:

 All the three diseases can occur in children, the most common being hypothyroidism.

-A new born with hypothyroidism has jaundice, feeds poorly, shows lethargy and increased sleepiness, and constipation at birth.
-Later in childhood, this child displays poor memory, poor growth, mild weight gain, slowness in activities and increased sleepiness.
+A newborn with hypothyroidism has jaundice, feeds poorly, is lethargic, has increased sleepiness and constipation at birth.
+Later in childhood, this child displays poor memory, poor growth, low weight gain, slowness in activities and increased sleepiness.

-Hypothyroidism can also cause delay the onset of menses.
-Any child with poor academic performance, short stature, and delay in onset of menses or poor mental development should be evaluated with thyroid function tests which include free T4 and TSH.
+Hypothyroidism can also delay the onset of menses.
+Any child with poor academic performance, short stature, and delay in onset of menses or poor mental development should be evaluated with thyroid function tests, which include T4 and TSH.

 Hyperthyroidism occurs due to increased production and release of thyroid hormones (also called Graves’ disease).
 Although Graves’ disease is uncommon in children, it leads to behavioural problems, emotional problems, declining school performance, and occasionally, loss of weight and anxiety.

-Goitre is commonly seen in the adolescent age group around the time of puberty.
-Any localised swelling of the thyroid (nodule) should be imaged with thyroid ultrasound scan and if needed, a needle aspiration should be done to rule out cancer.
+Goitre is commonly seen in the adolescent age group, around the time of puberty.
+Any localised swelling of the thyroid (nodule) should be imaged with a thyroid ultrasound scan and, if needed, a needle aspiration should be done to rule out cancer.

 What causes thyroid problems in children?